• Skip to primary navigation

 These waffles freeze really well.
 Allow them to cool completely and then wrap them tightly in plastic wrap and slip them into a freezer bag.
 They will keep well in the freezer for a couple of months.
 When you are ready to enjoy a waffle, simply unwrap the plastic, break the waffle in half and toss it in the toaster.
 Homemade toaster waffles!
 But do keep a close eye on them while they toast.
 They can get overly dark really quickly.

-For a buttermilk variation: Substitute 1 ¾ cups buttermilk for the sour cream and milk and add 1 teaspoon of baking soda with the dry ingredients.
+• Buttermilk: Substitute 1 ¾ cups buttermilk for the sour cream and milk and add 1 teaspoon of baking soda with the dry ingredients.

 Nutrition